Train your push and pull strength

 Yes, pairing push and pull movements in one session helps balance muscle development and can improve overall training efficiency.

-Train upper body with chest in the spotlight
+Train your upper body with the chest in the spotlight